helenzhou6/FAC-Notes/precourse.markdown

 * Inherited values and universal selector has specificity of 0, 0, 0, 0.

 #### Em vs Rem
-* Both `em` and `rem` are flexible, scalable units which are translated by the browser into pixel values, depending on the font size settings in your design.
+* Both `em` and `rem` are flexible, scalable units which are translated by the browser into `px` values.
-* `rem`: the pixel size they translate to depends on the font size of the root element of the page, i.e. the `html` element.
-That root font size is multiplied by whatever number you’re using with your `rem` unit.
-Any sizing that doesn’t need em units for the reasons described above, and that should scale depending on browser font size settings. (e.g. for font sizes)
+* `rem`: the pixel size they translate to depends on the font size of the root element of the page, i.e. the `html` element/browser font size settings.
+That root font size is multiplied by the `rem` number.
+Use for most things, including font sizes.
-* `em` units, the pixel value you end up with is a multiplication of the font size on the element being styled.
-I.e. they are relative to the font size “of the element on which they are used”.
+* `em` units, the `px` value you end up with is a multiplication of/relative to the font size on the element being styled/on which they are used.
 This font size is influenced by inheritance from parent elements unless explicitly overridden with a unit not subject to inheritance.
-Useful e.g. for `padding`, `margin`, `width`, `height` and `line-height` around a navigation menu item.
-Use it for: Any sizing that should scale depending on the font-size of an element other than the root & the font size of the element they’re used on should be set in `rem` units to preserve scalability but avoid inheritance confusion.
+Useful for `padding`, `margin`, `width`, `height` and `line-height`.
+Use it for: Any sizing that should scale depending on the font-size of an element other than the root.
+ * The font size of the element they’re used on should be set in `rem` units to preserve scalability but avoid inheritance confusion.
 * Every element automatically inherits the font size of its parent.
 NB: careful of the scaling effects with multiple wrapped containers